naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/COMPREHENSIVE_IMPROVEMENTS_SUMMARY.md

 ## 🎯 Overview

-This document summarizes the comprehensive repo-wide improvements implemented to address operational gaps and enhance feature accessibility across the TRITIQ ERP system.
+This document summarizes the comprehensive repo-wide improvements implemented to address operational gaps and enhance feature accessibility across the TRITIQ BOS system.

 ## ✅ Requirements Addressed